What is Neck Contouring Surgery?

 Combining Neck Contouring & Facial Procedures

 As the face, eyes and neck work together to create a person’s facial appearance, it is common to combine face and neck procedures to achieve a patient’s goals.
-Doing so helps to ensure a smooth, refined lines and naturally balanced appearance.
+Doing so helps to ensure smooth, refined lines and a naturally balanced appearance.
 Below are some of the common procedures that patients choose to accompany their neck contouring surgery:

 - Facelift.
 It is rare that a cosmetic surgeon will perform a facelift without also incorporating some element of neck contouring.
 Combining a facelift and neck lift allows a cosmetic surgeon to address jowling, sagging cheeks, and lax neck tissues in a single procedure.
 Learn more about facelift surgery »